 If you grew up in the early 1990s, you have probably seen a herringbone pattern before.
 However, if you never had a 14k herringbone gold chain of your own, then you are probably unaware of the beauty and uniqueness of the design.
 Luckily for you, herringbone is making a comeback.
 One of the places that herringbone is showing up the most is in hardwood flooring.
 Our Grosseto option from the Capri collection combines a unique herringbone pattern with a rich, dark brown color to give you an elegant floor that enhances the look of any room in your home.

-The Grosseto isn’t a chevron patterned floor, it’s a herringbone patterned floor.
-Herringbone and chevron are very similar but each has their own distinction.
+The Grosseto isn’t a chevron-patterned floor, it’s a herringbone-patterned floor.
+Herringbone and chevron are very similar but each has its own distinction.
 In a chevron pattern, the planks are cut at an angle to form a point.
 The herringbone pattern (commonly known as fishbone) of the Grosseto is achieved by connecting two planks at a 90-degree angle.
 Similar, but not the same.

 Grosseto is made from high quality engineered European oak wood.
 Each plank is 4-3/4” wide and 5/8” thick.
 To enhance the look of the herringbone pattern, the planks are 23-5/8” long.
 That’s almost 2 feet!
 And because it is made from engineered oak hardwood, you’re getting a high-quality floor that will last for years at a bargain.